Wood-Chopper/ElasticDynamoDBItem/README.md

 # ElasticDynamoDBItem

-Library used to extend the DynamoDB items size limit is AWS.
+Library used to extend the DynamoDB items size limit in AWS.

 The principle of *ElasticDynamoDBItem* is simple:
  - step 0: The initial structure of an item.